-- When parent/carers are waiting to drop off/pick up their child they must adhere to social distancing rules.
+- When parents/carers are waiting to drop off/pick up their child they must adhere to social distancing rules.

-- Parents are to adhere to social distancing rules both inside and outside of the building.
+- Parents/carers are to adhere to social distancing rules both inside and outside of the building.

-- Parents/carers will receive clear communication regarding new requirements and rules implemented by Ladybird Pre School Nursery prior to their child attending and the measures being taken to ensure all risks have been minimalised for the safety of themselves and their children.
+- Parents/carers will receive regular and clear communication regarding new requirements and rules implemented by the Nursery prior to their child attending, along with measures being taken to ensure all risks have been minimalised for the safety of themselves and their children.

 - Parents/carers will receive clear guidance on the alternative and recommended ways to communicate with the staff.

-- Any visitor permitted entry to the nursery will be required to wear a facemask (provided by the nursery) and will be accompanied by a member of staff at all times.
+- Any visitor permitted entry to the Nursery will be required to wear a face mask (face masks can be provided by the Nursery) and will be accompanied by a member of staff at all times.

 - Wherever possible staff should avoid travelling to work by public transport.